-So, what the heck am I talking about, and how does this relate to summer camp?
-Without debating geographical determinism or putting value judgments on what defines “historically significant,” I want to build on his theories.
+So, what the heck are we talking about, and how does this relate to summer camp?
+Without debating geographical determinism or putting value judgments on what defines “historically significant,” we want to build on his theories.
 Civilization flourishes in temperate zones.
 The hypothesis is that where weather is more seasonal, one must intentionally plant crops rather than harvest fruit.
 One has to figure out ways to stay warm in winter and find light for long winter evenings.
 People must work together to survive, and this focus on collaboration and innovation fosters the sharing of ideas which moves a civilization forward.

 Like life in the tropics, in the book How Children Succeed, Paul Tough argues that as parents, we have made our upper-middle-class children so comfortable that we are actually inhibiting their success.
 If civilizations need stressors to develop more fully, perhaps giving our children lives filled with too much comfort and doing too much for them is doing them a disservice—though it’s the last thing we intend.
 Resilience (picking oneself up from failure) and optimism (possessing a belief in your ability to effect your own outcomes) are characteristics of successful people.
 If our kids rarely experience failure or adversity, we slow their advance to successful adulthood.